dps923/winter2017/notes/week_04/README.md

 * click the constraint in the Scene object panel on the left (both the Size and Attributes inspectors show the same thing in this case)
 * or, click on the constraint line on the Scene view

-To view **all** constraints for a view, select the view on the Scene, and click on the Size Inspector in the right-side Utilities panel
+To view **all** constraints for a view, select the view on the Scene, and click on the Size Inspector in the right-side Utilities panel.

 At this point one can edit constraint properties.